 Admin Access Roles

-Grip provides different admin access levels to control what each user can see and do in the dashboard.
+Grip offers different access levels so you can control what each user can do in the dashboard.
+This helps protect sensitive data and makes sure users only see tools they need.

 Role | Access Level |